Delicate notes of garlic and white pepper combine with the rich depth of a creamy, cheesy sauce in this beautiful keto chicken alfredo.

 Mama Knows Best.

 If you’re new here, hi I’m Lindsey.
-And my Mama taught me everything I know about cooking — well, almost everything.
+And my Mom taught me everything I know about cooking.
+Well, almost everything.
 She’s a comfort food cook (she even has her own blog!), and makes nothing but the carb-iest, most sugar-filled dishes.
-She taught me everything I know about flavor, texture, and techniques — the low carb stuff I had to learn on my own.
+She taught me everything I know about flavor, texture, and techniques.
+The low carb stuff I had to learn on my own.

 Growing up, her chicken alfredo was a regular.
 Not only because it’s full of SO much flavor, but because it takes 20 minutes to make.
 So here’s the low carb version.
 The magic is in the creamy, cheesy sauce–feel free to sub in your favorite protein or noodles here (although zucchini has NEVER tasted this good!).
 And enjoy 🤌 – Linds x